openapi4j/openapi4j/openapi-perf-checker/README.md

 This is the home page of the openapi4j performance check project for Java (or JVM platform in general).

-This project is available for **internal test use only** to check any pitfall before releasing.
+This project is available for **internal test use only** to check any pitfall before releasing or development phase.

-Values are globally slightly inaccurate but all tests are made in the same environment/block, so we're still comparing on the same basis.
+Values are globally slightly inaccurate but all tests run in the same environment/block, so we're still comparing on the same basis.
 Other libraries are included to keep the ratio and mitigate the fact that I may change computer in the future.

 ## Parser reports